stevenflesch/ring-to-android-tv/README.md

 	> `npm install`
 6. Generate an API token and save it to `token.txt`.
 Copy the key value only, no quotes.  *Note: keep this secret, as it allows complete access to your Ring account.*
 	> `npx -p ring-client-api ring-auth-cli`
-7. Test the script using snapshot.js
+7. Test the script using `--test` flag.
-	> `node snapshot.js`
+	> `node app.js --test`

+	>*Note: If you want to test a different camera, you can use a different camera by specifying a location,camera like `--test 0,0`.
+List your locations by typing `node app.js --list`.*
 8. Configure `app.js` with your Android TV's IP address and change other options, if desired.  *See configuration below.*
 8. Run the application!
 	> `node app.js`